Melbourne · vehicle pavements

 Herringbone driveway paving in Melbourne residential property

 • Vehicle loads — Static parking weight, slow steering inputs and delivery vans all test the pavement differently from a garden path.
+EVs weigh twice as much as a standard vehicle and the heaviest weighs more than 4 tonnes!

 • Drainage requirements — Sheet flow must clear garage thresholds, letterboxes and neighbouring properties; low spots show up quickly under headlights after rain.